 By Arwa Lodhi

-Made from a zero waste 3D printing technique, the Blizzident toothbrush lasts a year and is made via a scan from your dentist to form a perfect teeth cleaning machine that only takes 6 seconds to leave you with sparkling clean gnashers.
-The bristles are tailored and positioned on every single tooth in a way so they are brushing with the “Modified Bass“- and “Fones” techniques (recommended by dentists around the world), simply by biting and grinding for a few seconds.
+Made from a zero waste technique, the Blizzident toothbrush lasts for up to a year and is tailor made to fit your mouth, via a scan from your dentist.
+It forms a bespoke teeth cleaning machine that only takes 6 seconds to leave you with sparkling clean gnashers.
+The bristles are individually positioned on every single tooth in a way so they are brushing with the “Modified Bass“- and “Fones” techniques (recommended by dentists around the world).
+All you need to do?
+Simply bite and grind for a few seconds – it’s actually idea for anyone with arm mobility issues.

 But that’s not all – you can also floss your teeth in no time flat!
 Just route dental floss through customised slits that are perfectly positioned in your interdental regions: when you bite and grind, you’ll be flossing at the same time.
 The handle of the Blizzident serves as a container for a dental floss roll, too.